 - Ideally, the team are ballers (I know most of you are hoping to become the next big thing, which doesn’t help now)

-The appearance and ease by which one can parse your email impacts your conversion rate.
-If your email is not approachable, no one will even read it.
+The appearance and ease by which one can parse your cold email impact your conversion rate.
+If your cold outreach emails is not approachable, no one will even read it.

 Don’t make your email an essay!
 No one wants to read it.
 Leave em wanting to know more!
 Shorter is read.
 Longer is not read.